Vietnam

 Vietnam is signatory to the Paris Convention, the Madrid Agreement on International Trademark Registration, and the Patent Cooperation Treaty, and is a member of the World Intellectual Property Organisation.
 Vietnam has entered into an agreement on copyrights with the United States (US).
 According to the Vietnam-US Bilateral Trade Agreement, Vietnam is further under the obligation to adhere to the Berne Convention.

-Similar to previous years, the government released a decree providing the extension of deadlines for payment of taxes and land rental fee applicable for the 2022 tax year for certain industries (with some exceptions).
+The government released a decree providing the extension of deadlines for payment of taxes and land rental fee applicable for the 2023 tax year for certain industries (with some exceptions).